yvchen/JointSLU/README.md

 Main papers to be cited
 ```
 @Inproceedings{hakkani-tur2016multi,
-  author    = {Hakkani-Tur, Dilek and Tur, Gokhan and Celikyilmaz, Asli and Chen, Yun-Nung and Gao, Jianfeng and Wang, Ye-Yi},
+  author    = {Hakkani-Tur, Dilek and Tur, Gokhan and Celikyilmaz, Asli and Chen, Yun-Nung and Gao, Jianfeng and Deng, Li and Wang, Ye-Yi},
   title     = {Multi-Domain Joint Semantic Frame Parsing using Bi-directional RNN-LSTM},
   booktitle = {Proceedings of Interspeech},
   year      = {2016}